About this artwork

 - 136.5 × 64.7 × 3.8 cm (53 3/4 × 25 1/2 × 1 1/2 in.)

-- Restricted gift of Anita Glaze, Marshall Field, and Robert J. Hall; through prior gifts and acquisitions of various donors
+- Purchased with funds provided by Anita Glaze, Marshall Field, and Robert J. Hall; through prior gifts and acquisitions of various donors